kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Rate Limiter.md

 - Is this an issue?
 Actually, no. **Each leader will calculate rate and share with everyone else.** This will cause unnecessary messaging overhead, but **each leader will have its own correct view of the overall rate**.
 And to finish message broadcasting discussion, I want to talk about communication protocols, how hosts talk to each other.
 #### Communication Protocol
 ##### TCP and UDP
-- TCP protocol guarantees delivery of data and also guarantees that packets will be delivered in the same order in which they were sent.
+- **TCP protocol guarantees delivery of data and also guarantees that packets will be delivered in the same order** in which they were sent.
-- UDP protocol does not guarantee you are getting all the packets and order is not guaranteed.
-But because UDP throws all the error-checking stuff out, it is faster.
+- **UDP protocol does not guarantee you are getting all the packets and order is not guaranteed.** But because UDP throws all the error-checking stuff out, **it is faster**.
 ##### Which one to choose?
 - If we want rate limiting solution to be more accurate, but with a little bit of performance overhead, we need to go with TCP.
 - If we ok to have a bit less accurate solution, but the one that works faster, UDP should be our choice.